DISCUSSIONS OF JUDICIAL BIAS AND RELEVANT ELEMENTS

 110A where it seems that Wells Fargo was the owner of the note until 2012,

-Then someone paid $4,000 twice, I think in order to pretend that the mortage
+Then someone paid $4,000 twice, I think in order to pretend that the mortgage

 THE STATUTE OF LIMITATIONS HAD RUN BEFORE US BANK WAS EVEN